Living on a boat sounds cool, but is it right for your lifestyle?

 8. Bring your home on weekend getaways

 Who needs a second home when you can take your first home with you.
 Perhaps it’s kind of obvious but it’s great to throw off the dock lines and go cruising on the weekends.
+If you’re living on a sailboat, you don’t even have to pay for fuel!
 Who knows, one day you may decide to sail around the world.

 9. Leaks and climate control will become your obsession.